GiuseppeSoriano/WeFood/Documentation/Documentation.md

 \newpage

 When checking out the profile of another Registered User, their posts appear at the center of the screen (Figure \ref{fig:userManual_10}).
-The display includes general statistics about the user, their friends/followers/followed, and a button to follow the user (which turns to "*unfollow*" after clicking).
+The display includes general statistics about the user, their friends/followers/followed, and a button to follow the user (which turns to "*unfollow*" after clicking it).
 Users can return to the feed from this screen.

 \begin{figure}[h!]
     \centering